Hypothesis Testing For Network Data in Functional Neuroimaging: Characterization of Spaces of Networks

 Let $G=(V,E,W)$ be a \emph{weighted} undirected graph, for weights $w_{ij}=w_{ji}\ge 0$, where equality with zero holds if and only if $\{i,j\}\notin E$.
 Assume $G$ to be simple (i.e., no self-loops or multi-edges).
 We associate uniquely with each graph $G$ its graph Laplacian $L=D(W)-W$, where $D$ is a diagonal matrix of weighted degrees (also called vertex strengths), i.e., $D_{jj} = d_j(W) = \sum_{i\ne j} w_{ij}$.
 We further assume in most of what follows that $G$ is connected, in which case $L$ has one (and only one) zero eigenvalue and all the others are positive (and hence $L$ is positive semi-definite).

-Under the assumption that $G$ is simple, there is a one-to-one correspondence between graphs $G$ and Laplacian matrices $L$.
-We therefore define our space of networks through a corresponding space of Laplacians.
+Under the assumption that $G$ is simple, there is a one-to-one correspondence between a graph $G$ and its Laplacian matrix $L$.
+We therefore define our space of networks using the corresponding space of Laplacians.
 In the following theorem, we show that an initial notion of the space of graph Laplacians over $d$ nodes admits a relatively simple topology, which can be described as a convex subset of an affine space in $\R^{d^{2}}$. \begin{thm} The set $\cL_{d}$ of $d\times d$ matrices $A$, satisfying: \begin{en} \item[(1)] $\op{Rank}(A)=d-1$, \item[(2)] Symmetry, $A\pri=A$, \item[(3)] Positive semi-definiteness, $A\geq0$, \item[(4)] The entries in each row sum to 0, \item[(5)] The off-diagonal entries are negative, $a_{ij}<0$; \end{en} forms a submanifold of $\R^{d^{2}}$ of dimension $d(d-1)/2$.
 In fact, $\cL_{d}$ is a convex subset of an affine space in $\R^{d^{2}}$ of dimension $d(d-1)/2$. \end{thm}

-A proof of this theorem is in Appendix \ref{app:S}.
-The practical importance of this result is that $\cL_d$ admits (many) Riemannian metrics, which give rise to a restricted class of distance functions.
+A proof of this theorem is in the Supplementary Material.
+The practical importance of this result is that $\cL_d$ admits several Riemannian metrics \citep{Arsigny2007}, which give rise to a restricted class of distance functions.
 For example, any one of these metrics turns $\cL_d$ into a length space in the sense of \citet{Gromov2001}, i.e. the distance between any two points $A, B\in \cL_d$ is the length of some path from $A$ to $B$.
 Also, all the usual notions of curvature, and its influence on variations of geodesics, come into play.